PrestaShop/docs/src/content/1.7/basics/installation/httpd.md

 # Configure Apache Httpd

-The following file is provided as an example configuration for your Nginx server.
+The following file is provided as an example configuration for your Apache server.
 It may be incomplete, and remember you must adapt it for your own server's needs!

 > In Apache 2.4, `Order Allow,Deny` has been replaced by `Require all granted`.